Jaconp/RecoVer/README.md

 # RecoVer - Lost and Found Application
+Note: This file is for technical documentation.
+To find out how to use our website, please see the User Manual.

 ## Project Overview
 A comprehensive Flask-based lost and found web application that connects users through Google-only authentication.
 Students can post, search, and manage lost and found items with admin oversight.